-For Claude Desktop, install automatically via Smithery:
+For Claude Desktop users, install automatically using Smithery:

 npx -y @smithery/cli install @baruchiro/paperless-mcp --client claude